-Revenue is recognized to the extent it is probable that the economic benefits will flow to the Company and the revenue can be reliably measured.
-Revenue is measured at the fair value of the consideration received or receivable, excluding sales taxes or duty.
-Revenue from the sale of WO_3 concentrate is recognized when the significant risks and rewards of ownership have been transferred to the purchaser.
+Revenue from the sale of WO3 concentrate is recognized when the significant risks and rewards of ownership have been transferred to the purchaser.
 The significant risks and rewards of ownership are deemed to be transferred to the purchaser generally when product is physically transferred onto a third-party vessel, train, ship or other delivery mechanism, depending on the mode of transport, and Almonty has paid all costs of shipping, freight and insurance to the destination specified by the purchaser.